petercerno/trader-backtest/README.md

 Finished in 2.4770 seconds
 ```

-It is a good idea to evaluate traders over multiple OHLC histories with different sampling rates.
+In general, it is a good idea to evaluate traders over OHLC histories with different sampling rates.
+To this end we will also resample the price history into the OHLC history with 1 hour sampling rate as follows:

 ```
 bazel run :convert -- \